 There are elements in this movie that remind me of the Saturn-Pluto aspect.
 Helen’s lifelong work is to analyze criminals and understand the psychological motivations that underpin them.
-However, when Pluto (underworld) knocked a little too close to home she bolted every door in her apartment shut and stayed in hiding (Saturn), and the once confident psychologist was now a recluse hiding from the darkness in society.
-Any anxiety disorder can be linked to Saturn, and in astrology this planet rules fears, limitations and anxiety.
+However, when Pluto (underworld) knocked a little too close to home, every door was bolted in her apartment and the doctor stayed in hiding (Saturn).
+The once confident psychologist was now a recluse hiding from the darkness in society.
+Any anxiety disorder can be linked to Saturn or Pluton, and these planets rule fears, limitations, and all kinds of anxieties.

-With Saturn and Pluto in aspect it symbolizes the terror of that unknown and uncontrollable force outside.
+With Saturn and Pluto in aspect, it symbolizes the terror of that unknown and uncontrollable force outside.
 The alarm reaction to something frightening and threatening (Pluto).
-Saturn in astrology is about known security, safety and structure.
-The elements of Pluto are unknown, terrifying and destructive.
-This contact can symbolise being abnormally security conscious for fear of attack by criminals.
+Saturn in astrology is about known security, safety, and structure.
+The elements of Pluto are unknown, terrifying, and destructive.
+This contact can symbolize being abnormally security conscious for fear of attack by criminals.
 Some individuals with this aspect work as a security guard, and it is not hard to picture the two heavies together ensuring no one gets past them undetected – they do make a powerful team.

 Liz Greene says that the individual with this aspect is both Hitler and the persecuted scapegoat.
-Helen Hudson bolted every door shut and nailed down all the windows, and still Pluto entered her life because we cannot lock-out any part of nature even the uncomfortable side.
+Helen Hudson bolted every door shut and nailed down all the windows, and still, Pluto entered the psyche, and this is because we cannot lock-out any part of nature, even the uncomfortable side.